 Once you’ve seen enough of Alfama, it’s time to do your daily work out by walking up the hill towards São Jorge Castle.
 Make sure you have plenty of water with you, as the hills are quite steep and unforgiving.
 Have a wander around the castle’s courtyard and head over to the Miradouro do Castelo, an exceptional view point which offers fantastic photographic opportunities.
 Marvel at Lisbon’s rooftops and admire the 25th of Abril bridge which can be seen from this hilltop.

 After you’ve seen how beautiful Lisbon looks like from all angles, it’s time to eat in one of Lisbon’s best seafood restaurants.
 It’s about 20 minutes away from the São Jorge Castle, but I can assure you it’s well worth the walk.
 The restaurant itself is anything but fancy and it has a market feel to it.
 It’s loud and rushed, but clean and well priced, with incredible food.
-If you want to experience the high end restaurants in Lisbon, this is not the place for you.
+If you want to experience the high-end restaurants in Lisbon, this is not the place for you.
 When I went to Ramiro, myself and G ordered the large tiger prawns, a crab, oysters, mussels, some smaller prawns and a relatively large lobster.
-This was enough for two people, however I would say to order some side dishes as otherwise the crab might be a bit sickening.
+This was enough for two people, however, I would say to order some side dishes as otherwise the crab might be a bit sickening.
 Don’t forget to order a beer, sit back and enjoy your fresh seafood.

 Praça Luís de Camões

 After you had your satisfying late lunch, start strolling towards Baixa and towards Praça Luís de Camões.
-This is a really nice square located in the Chiado district, and features several cafes and plenty of boutiques for the love of shopping.
+This is a really nice square located in the Chiado district and features several cafes and plenty of boutiques for the love of shopping.
 You can chill here, grab a cup of tea, or just take some photos with this historic place.

 Miradouro de Santa Catarina

 From Praça Luís de Camões, stroll for about 10 minutes towards the Miradouro de Santa Catarina, where you can enjoy more beautiful views over Lisbon’s rooftops.
 I think this is a great place to spend half an hour just being and observing the city.
 Take is easy, snap away and soak in Lisbon’s vibe.
-If you time your day nicely, then you might be able to enjoy some cool sunsets up here, which usually translate to some of the most epic vanilla skies you will ever capture on pictures.
+If you time your day nicely, then you might be able to enjoy some cool sunsets up here, which usually translate to some of the most epic vanilla skies you will ever capture pictures.

-End your evening by dining in O Chiado, a lovely family ran restaurant with some of the best service in Lisbon.
-I recommend ordering the gin and tonics here as they are really big, and sure to give you the required dose of happiness.
+End your evening by dining in O Chiado, a lovely family ran restaurant with some of the best services in Lisbon.
+I recommend ordering the gin and tonics here as they are really big and sure to give you the required dose of happiness.
 If you still have time and fancy some late night fun, make your way back to where you started, by the river bank, grab a couple of beers and mingle around locals and tourists keen to spark a conversation and have a good time.